opendilab/DI-engine-docs/source/best_practice/rnn.rst

 This concept comes from R2D2 (Recurrent Experience Replay in Distributed Reinforcement Learning).
 When using LSTM, the most naive way is:

-1. use a zero start state to initialize the network at the beginning of sampled sequences,
+1.use a zero start state to initialize the network at the beginning of sampled sequences.

-2. replay whole episode trajectories.
+2.replay whole episode trajectories.
 The former brings bias and the latter is hard to implement.

 Burn-in allow the network a
 ``burn-in period`` by using a portion of the replay sequence only for